alim/reactstrap-rails/README.md

 1. `yarn add bootstrap@^4.3.1`
 1. `yarn check` - should not yield any warnings

+After installation, you can run the `webpack-dev-server` in a separate terminal window.
+This server will automatically compile and javascript or JSX code in the `app/javascript` directory.

 # Initial Controller and View Setup

 1. Edit Gemfile to down grade Sqlite3 from 1.4.x since Rails doesn't support it yet.